Nandhan574/social-media-content-analysis-youtube/README.md

 It opens a desktop window where you can paste any YouTube video URL or ID to start analyzing.

+## 🧪 Testing Accuracy
+To check the accuracy of the analysis (e.g., sentiment analysis or content classification), follow these steps:

+Ensure Setup is Complete:
+Make sure you’ve cloned the repository, set up the virtual environment, installed dependencies, and added your API key as described in the "Getting Started" section.
+Run the Test Script:
+Execute the test.py script to evaluate accuracy: bash

+Copy
+python test.py
+The script will output accuracy metrics (e.g., for sentiment analysis or profanity detection) to the console.
+Expected Output:
+The script will display the accuracy results, such as classification accuracy for detecting inappropriate content or sentiment analysis precision.
+Check the terminal for detailed results.
+Notes:
+Ensure you have the necessary data files (e.g., youtube_video_classification.csv) in the correct directory before running the script.
+If you encounter errors, verify that all dependencies are installed and the data paths in test.py are correct.
 ---

 ## 🛠️ Built With